What is intent engineering?

 - Objective: Users abandon onboarding at step 3 (address entry) because the form requires 6 fields when auto-complete could reduce it to 1.
 This costs ~200 signups/week.

-- Outcomes: Address entry step uses a type-ahead geocoding field.
-The 6 individual fields are replaced with a single search input.
-Users who select a suggested address proceed to step 4 in under 10 seconds.
+- Outcomes: Address entry uses a type-ahead geocoding field.
+The 6 individual fields collapse to a single search input.
+Users who select a suggested address complete onboarding in under 90 seconds and proceed to step 4 in under 10 seconds.
 Drop-off at step 3 decreases by at least 40%.

 - Verification: Integration test confirms geocoding lookup returns results for 5 sample addresses.
 Fallback test confirms the manual form renders when the API returns a 500.
 Load test confirms p95 response time under 300ms.

 The agent now has everything it needs.
-No guessing, no hallucinating features, no follow-up questions.
+No guessing, no hallucinated features, no follow-up questions, and a definition of "done" it can verify against.

 How it differs from traditional spec writing